hokarob/irbcam-language-files/README.md

 Add or modify translations to the file(s) you want to edit.
 You can look in the [user manual](https://doc.qt.io/qt-6/linguist-translators.html) for Qt Linguist for instructions on how to use it.
 When you are done, save the file.

 ### Submit Your Translation
-1. Commit your changes wit ha meaningful commit message:
+1. Commit your changes with a meaningful commit message:
     ```bash
     git add
     git commit -m "Updated translation for [Language Name]"